 It should be noted that this has never been suggested in any research, instead just gaining popularity within both medical and lay communities insidiously.

-The available research points to the following conclusions:
+The available research on pronation of the foot points to the following conclusions:

 - It is difficult to accurately and repeatably measure foot level pronation